Department of Finance Graduate Program

 At Finance you’ll join a cohort of graduates from various disciplines from around Australia and undertake a 12-month development program.
-You will be supported through two six month work placements.
+You will be supported through two six-month work placements.
 Placements are informed by our high priority work and where the skills and capabilities of our graduates will be best utilised and developed.
 To ensure you’ll get exposed to different work and undertake different roles, each placement will be in a different area of the business.

-You will join the department as an ongoing employee at the APS3 level and will be paid $64,549 plus 15.4 per cent superannuation.
+You will join Finance as an ongoing employee at the APS3 level.
 During the program your knowledge will grow, your skills will develop and your capabilities will increase.
 You will have the opportunity to apply for advancement to the APS4 and APS5 classifications during your graduate year.

 What the program will encompass